roger-that-dev/corda-messaging/messaging.md

 ## Background

 In order to understand messaging between Corda nodes, one must first understand some basic messaging concepts.
-Unless you have worked in a bank or enterprise technology environment then it's like that you will not be familiar with message brokers and that's OK.
+Unless you have worked in a bank or enterprise technology environment then it's likely that you will not be familiar with message brokers and that's OK.
 This section introduces all the concepts you need to forge ahead.

 ### Asynchronous versus synchronous messaging

 The first concept is understanding the difference between synchronous and asynchronous messaging.
-Synchronous messaging is characterised as a conversation, where both the sender and recipient machines must be available and capabable of sending and receiving messages, in real-time.
+Synchronous messaging is characterised as a conversation, where both the sender and recipient machines must be available and capabable of sending and receiving messages in real-time.
 With a synchronous approach, when a sender sends a message, they will wait until a response is recieved from the recipient.
 The recipient must be available to process the message and then send a response back to the sender, which also must still be available to receive it.
 Typical manifestations of synchronous messaging involve remote procedure calls (RPC) where a sender invokes a function on the recipients machine via sending it a message and then waits for the a resposne which is the return value of the remote function.

 With asynchronous messaging, there is no assumption that the sender or recipient must to be online to effectively participate in a messaging workflow.
 This is made possible by a piece of infrastructure called a message queue.
 Message queues receive messages from producers into a queue which can then be accessed by consumers at some point in the future.
 If the consumer is not available when the message is enqueued, then that's OK, they'll just receive the message when they are next available and check the queue.
 The broker handles persistence of the message for the time between when it is produced and consumed.
 We say this is durable messaging, that is, the broker ensures that the message is not "lost" for whatever reason at any point during its journey from producer to consumer.
 Lastly, using queues allows a producer process to continue execution after a message is sent, rather than blocking and waiting for a response as with a synchronous workflow.